Form SSA-44 Instructions

 And a lot could have changed in your life between 2022 and 2024 that might have lowered your income.
 For example, many people retire and their income naturally goes down in retirement.

-In recognition of this, the SSA defines specific events that may have impacted your income as ‘life-changing events.’
+In recognition of this, the SSA defines significant life changes that may have impacted your income as ‘life-changing events.’

 Key information you can find on SSA-44